Abhay020202/Call_Centre_performance_analysis/README.md

 # Call Center Performance Dashboard

 ## Project Overview
-This project analyzes call center operations using data visualization to highlight critical Key Performance Indicators (KPIs).
-The Power BI dashboard provides actionable insights into agent performance, customer satisfaction, and overall call handling efficiency.
-The objective is to optimize resource allocation, improve customer service, and enhance operational efficiency.
+This Power BI dashboard is designed to monitor key operational metrics and provide actionable insights into call center performance.
+This dashboard incorporates crucial Key Performance Indicators (KPIs) to assess customer satisfaction, agent performance, call handling efficiency, and time-based trends.
+With creative data visualizations, the dashboard empowers Claire to make data-driven decisions for process improvements and enhanced customer experience.

 ---